Instant Pot Roasted Potatoes [VIDEO]

-Instant Pot Roasted Potatoes are crispy on the outside, tender on the inside, and ready in under 30 minutes.
+Instant Pot Roasted Potatoes are crispy on the outside, buttery on the inside, and ready in under 30 minutes.
 Cooked with a mix of dried herbs for extra flavor, this minimal-effort recipe is always a huge hit with everyone.

 Instant Pot Baby Potatoes are one of my favorite side dishes to make in the Pressure Cooker.
 Usually, when I need to make a quick and delicious side dish, that the whole family will love I turn to this recipe.
 This is a kid-friendly, budget-friendly, and super easy-to-make recipe.